QED1224/Toontown-Resources/Guide.md

 Here, we have four *lured* cogs (D, C, B, and A) against 1 toon.
 This cog ordering was represented by a list named `activeSuits` (that is, `[A, B, C, D]`).
 There were, however, other representations including `suits`, `joiningSuits` and `pendingSuits` -- none of which were guaranteed to be ordered in the same way.

-Now, consider that Toon 1 uses a Wedding Cake on cog C (index 2).
+Now, consider that Toon 1 uses a Birthday Cake on cog C (index 2).

 ```python
 :BattleCalculatorAI(debug): activeSuits = [A, B, C, D]